 However worryingly, an US study conducted in 2015 showed that only 31% of employees are engaged at work with 51% disengaged and 17.5% actively disengaged Click here.

-Having conducted countless interviews, I know that job-seekers consider culture as important as salary and benefits and for smaller businesses it can often be the difference between success and failure.
+Having conducted countless interviews, job-seekers consider culture as important as salary and benefits.
+For smaller businesses it can often be the difference between success and failure.

-A recent survey by Deloitte shows that culture, engagement and employee retention are now some of the biggest challenges that business managers and leaders face within their company.
-Linkedin, Indeed and Glassdoor now provide a company’s employment brand and their culture as public information.
+A survey by Deloitte shows culture, engagement and employee retention are some of the biggest challenges that business leaders face.
+Linkedin, Indeed and Glassdoor provide a company’s employment brand and their culture as public information.
 As a result, it is very easy to quickly determine what is an enjoyable place to work and what isn’t.
-Further analysis of the Glassdoor database demonstrates that employees give their company an average score of a C+ (3.1 out of 5) when asked if they would recommend their company to others.
+Analysis of the Glassdoor database shows that employees give their company an average score of a C+ (3.1/5) when asked if they would recommend their company to others.
 (Bersin by Deloitte research with Glassdoor).

-Creating a company culture that oozes success is not easy but there are a range of techniques that can raise morale and help create a constant positive atmosphere within a business.
+Creating a company culture that oozes success is not easy.
+There are a range of techniques that can raise morale and help create a constant positive atmosphere within a business.

 Companies such as Twitter, Facebook, Google and Zappos are places that people aspire to work, not only for their reputation but for their cultures.
 They are some of the largest companies in the world, so how do they master it?
-From stocked kitchens, yoga classes, parties, bonuses and fully expensed employee trips to allocating budgets specifically for culture promotion, employee team building and programs to promote community.
-This shift of power into the hands of the job-seeker, puts more pressure on businesses to provide an enjoyable, positive, but yet professional atmosphere.
+Stocked kitchens, yoga classes, parties, bonuses?
+Fully expensed employee trips to allocating budgets specifically for culture promotion?
+Employee team building and programs to promote community?.
+This shift of power to the job-seeker, puts pressure on businesses to provide an enjoyable, positive, professional atmosphere.